merfre/Hull_Microbiome_Cluster_Workflow/README.md

 Once you have configured the workflow, be sure to move your data into the resources directory:

-    /home/gs/MinIONMicrobiome/Kraken2_Workflow_AO/resources
+    ./resources

 This must be the data you wish analyze with .fastq files, which are named by their sample IDs in the metadata file, contained in folder(s) with the same name as the corresponding run(s) in the metadata file.
 An example data directory for "metadata_example.txt" can be found here:

-    /home/gs/MinIONMicrobiome/Kraken2_Workflow_AO/resources/s_test_data
+    ./resources/s_test_data

 ### Step 5: Execute workflow

 Finally, be sure to navigate back to the main workflow directory:

-    /home/gs/MinIONMicrobiome/Kraken2_Workflow_AO
+    ~/Microbiome_Cluster_Workflow/

 Execute the workflow locally via

     snakemake --printshellcmds --use-conda --cores 10

 If the workflow encounters any errors it will stop running and exit.
-Be sure to look through the output produced for messages on what cause the error and either make the necessary adjustments or copy the text into a file for Merideth.
+Be sure to look through the output produced for messages on what cause the error and either make the necessary adjustments or copy the text into a file for @merfre (Merideth Freiheit).

 ### Step 6: Investigate results

 After successful execution, you can create a self-contained interactive HTML report with all results via:

-    snakemake --report report.html
+    snakemake --report mcw_final_report.html

 This report can, e.g., be forwarded to your collaborators.
 An example (using some trivial test data) can be seen [here](https://cdn.rawgit.com/snakemake-workflows/rna-seq-kallisto-sleuth/master/.test/report.html).